adrianzamoro/techart-lens-firmware/README.md

-# TECHART Lens Adapter Firmware Archive
+# TECHART Lens Adapter Firmware Updater and Archive

 This repository preserves all firmware versions for TECHART lens adapters, along with a Python tool to flash them from a laptop over Bluetooth — no Android phone needed.